DougManuel/ds-presentation/README.md

       - [Algorithm visualization](http://algorithm-viewer.projectbiglife.ca)
       - How to score or deploy our [algorithms](https://ottawa-mhealth.github.io/pbl-calculator-engine-docs).
       - Example of a ['Model Specification Worksheet`](https://docs.google.com/spreadsheets/d/1e7RP-Vpxyq_OQBtXdyuWjuv6jCBUPzoJ_R_R_obefLo/edit#gid=0)

+## 2) What is data science?
+See references below.

+## 3) Imperitives

+### Internationally, a growing voice of concern about research reproducitibity

+> “Academic institutions can and must do better.
+We should be taking multiple approaches to make science more reliable.”

+*Jeffrey Flier*.
+Dean of Medicine, Harvard University.
+Nature 549, 133 (2017)

+>“Put simply, this means that researchers should make their computational workflow and data available for others to view.
+> They should include the code used to generate published figures and omit only data that cannot be released for privacy or legal reasons.”

+*Jeffrey M. Perkel*.
+A toolkit for data transparency takes shape.
+Nature 560, 513-515 (2018)

+### Imperitive continued

+Research (using routinely-collected data) is often poor quality.
+- Inefficient, lacks transparency, and not is reproducible.
+- Errors and omissions can and do change study conclusions.
+E.g.,
+   - bias is introduced into your study if you change your plan after you examine your outcome; or,
+   - you fail to report all analyses.

+Big data and more complex analytic models are stressing our research workflow

 ## References